lsst-sqre/sqr-064/index.rst

 rebase or cherry-picking.
-(At the moment, ``main`` and ``prod_update`` should generally be the same; if we find ourselves in another situation like we did near the end of Jupyterlab 2.x, it is possible that ``main`` will have severly diverged and cherry-picking changes will be necessary.)
+(At the moment, ``main`` and ``prod_update`` should generally be the same; if we find ourselves in another situation like we did near the end of Jupyterlab 2.x, it is possible that ``main`` will have severely diverged and cherry-picking changes will be necessary.)

 Once ``prod_update`` is ready, changes from that branch are merged into